Brothers (2024 film): Production

 On February 28, 2019, it was announced that Legendary Entertainment had purchased the project in a competitive bidding war, with Etan Cohen set to write the screenplay.
 Josh Brolin and Peter Dinklage were attached to star in the film as well as produce alongside Andrew Lazar.
 The film was said to be tonally in the vein of Twins (1988), which centered on two unlikely twins played by Arnold Schwarzenegger and Danny DeVito.
 Macon Blair was later attached to direct the film and co-write the script with Cohen on April 30, 2020.
 In June 2021, Glenn Close joined the main cast, with Max Barbakow directing.
 Two months later, Brendan Fraser and Taylour Paige were added to the main cast.
 Principal photography took place in August 2021 in Atlanta.

 Release

 In October 2023, Amazon MGM Studios acquired distribution rights to the film.
 The film was released in select theaters in the United States on October 10, 2024, before debuting on Amazon Prime Video on October 17, 2024.

+Reception

+On the review aggregator website Rotten Tomatoes, 44% of 25 critics' reviews are positive.
+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on 10 critics, indicating "mixed or average" reviews.

+In The Hollywood Reporter, Justin Lowe offered, "for a movie that aspires to antic comedy, it brings way too much casting firepower to a slim plot and even sketchier character development."

+Matt Zoller Seitz of RogerEbert.com wrote "Barbakow seems to have a gift for letting performers roam around inside the fiction and supply their own moments of invention but reeling them in whenever they are about to get too “big” or uncontrolled and break the spell...
+There's a special art to editing madcap comedies filled with big personalities, and editors Christian Hoffman and Martin Pensa have mastered it."

+Added William Babiani of TheWrap: “Brothers” takes a tediously familiar comedy story structure and hangs some genuinely interesting characters and performances on it.
+It's like a Frankenstein monster made out of “Raising Arizona” and “Dumb and Dumber To.”

+From the The New York Times' Brandon Yu: "There’s the slapstick violence; there’s a sexually excited orangutan named Samuel; there’s Glenn Close as a two-bit criminal scaring a naked Josh Brolin off a motel balcony.
+But one is ultimately left with the prevailing feeling that this comedy is not particularly bad, but rather just fine."